prathimacode-hub/ML-ProjectKart/Stocks and Crypto Research Analysis/Model/README.md

 ##  Problem Statement
 We are going to use Time Series data to analysis of stock price(Apple company dataset).

+Time series forecasting is a technique for the prediction of events through a sequence of time.
+The technique is used across many fields of study, from geology to behavior to economics.
+The techniques predict future events by analyzing the trends of the past, on the assumption that future trends will hold similar to historical trends.

 ## What have I done?